openframeworks/ofBook/04_animation/chapter.md

 ### Zeno

-A small twist on the linear interpolation is a technique that I call "Zeno" based on Zeno the greek philosopher's Dichotomy paradox.
-If you are running a race and run 1/2 of the remaining distance (getting to 1/2 of the goal), and then 1/2 of that remaining distance (3/4), and finally 1/2 of that remaining distance (7/8ths)...  **[note: better write up]**
+A small twist on the linear interpolation is a technique that I call "Zeno" based on Zeno the greek philosopher's Dichotomy paradox:

-**[KL: I second this.]**
+> Imagine there is a runner running a race and the runner runs 1/2 of the distance in a certain amount of time, and then they run 1/2 of the remaining distance in the same amount of time, and run 1/2 of the remaining the distance the distance, etc. Do they finish the race?
+There is always some portion of the distance remaining left to run one half of.
+The idea is that you can always keep splitting the distance.

 If we take the linear interpolation code but always alter our own position instead (e.g., take 50% of our current position + 50% of our target position), we can animate our way from one value to another.
-This algorithm is similar to standing up and moving:
+I usually explain the algorithm in class by asking someone to do this:

 1. Start at one position in your room.
 2. Pick a point to move to.